numToStr/Comment.nvim/README.md

 }
 ```

 The configuration is also exported by the following method.
-But make to sure to call [setup](#setup) first.
+But make sure to call [setup](#setup) first.

 ```lua
 -- NOTE: This directly returns the config without copying it.
 So modifying it directly could have some side effects.